QW3RTZUI0P/mycroft-system-skill/README.md

 A simple skill to shutdown/restart mycroft by voice.

 ## Description
-This skill allows the user to turn off (or restart) Mycroft gracefully, with a voice conformation (yes).
+This skill allows the user to turn off (or restart) Mycroft gracefully, with a voice confirmation (yes).

 ## Examples
  - "Shut down"